Alberta-Geological-Survey/depth-to-bedrock/README.md

 The data includes the following:

 - a geological pick dataset (‘picks.rds’) as a R data format (RDS) binary object.
-These data are also available from the Alberta Geological Survey (<https://ags.aer.ca/data-maps-models/digital-data>)
+This data is also available from the Alberta Geological Survey (<https://ags.aer.ca/data-maps-models/digital-data>)
 - water well data (‘lithologs.rds’), created on Nov 14, 2023 from data
-  that are available in the Alberta Water Well Information Database.
+  that is available in the Alberta Water Well Information Database.
-- polygon features (‘physio-pettapiece.gpkg’) delinating the
+- polygon features (‘physio-pettapiece.gpkg’) delineating the
   physiographic regions of Alberta, derived from [Physiographic regions of Alberta](https://open.alberta.ca/publications/physiographic-subdivisions-of-alberta).